 KH: As am I. And listening to what you’re saying here, I’m thinking about protest as a means of tapping into that underlying power of connection, and about how much people need that kind of connection right now.
 You mentioned the applause that people have been giving frontline workers in New York.
 Do you see the potential for action as a way for folks to process this grief together and make sure that we stay in connection, rather than allowing these massive losses to become abstractions in our minds?

-LF: Yes.
-And you know, it’s interesting, one of the things in one of the circles I sit in, we talked the other day about how during the war, the global war on terror in so many Iraqis were being killed, how there was a reading of their names in Times Square.
+LF: Yes, and you know it’s interesting, one of the things in one of the circles I sit in, we talked the other day about how during the global war on terror and so many Iraqis were being killed, how there was a reading of their names in Times Square.
 And we’ve seen in the Black Lives Matter movement, the reading of the names and to say their names.
-And we’ve been thinking, you know, when we come out of this, and we can gather, let’s gather and read the names of everyone that passed during the COVID crisis.
-So, you know, there are many types of actions and there can be mournful actions.
-Keenings you know, in the Irish tradition.
-Wailings.
-So we can take actions that both embody the pain, and we can also take actions that embody life and joy and remembrance.
+And we’ve been thinking, you know, when we come out of this and we can gather, let’s gather and read the names of everyone that passed during the COVID crisis.
+So, you know there are many types of actions and there can be mournful actions, keenings you know, in the Irish tradition, wailings.
+So we can take actions that both embody the pain and we can also take actions that embody life and joy and remembrance.

 So, if a space is absolutely nothing like that, in terms of how people are dealing with each other, where do you begin?

 LF: Yeah, that’s a great question.
-Well, one of it is by being intentional that that’s what we want to do.
-Right?
-That’s the first step to even to get consent and agreement that we want to be human together and we want to support and love one another in our humanity and what that looks and feels like and what we need from each other in order to do that.
+Well, one of it is by being intentional that that’s what we want to do, right?
+That’s the first step, to even to get consent and agreement that we want to be human together and we want to support and love one another in our humanity and what that looks and feels like and what we need from each other in order to do that.
 So I think there’s that setting, that foundation, the floor, the consent that that’s where we want to go.
-And then I think it’s the simple things, Kelly, of like making sure that there are check-ins at the beginning of the meeting, but more importantly, making sure, like again, we do this undoing white supremacy in every meeting, we do like a grounding and or breathing or a body scan or a humming together.
-We do our check in, but then we break up in smaller groups to actually talk about questions about like maybe, you know, because where it’s political, it’s like, “Well, what did your family teach you about the police?
+And then I think it’s the simple things, Kelly, of like making sure that there are check-ins at the beginning of the meeting.
+But more importantly, making sure, like again, we do this in Undoing White Supremacy in every meeting, we do like a grounding and or breathing or a body scan or a humming together, we do our check-in.
+But then we break up in smaller groups to actually talk about questions about like maybe, you know, because where it’s political, it’s like, “Well, what did your family teach you about the police?
 Or when did you first learn about racism?
-Or what are the traditions that you family passed on from your ancestors?”
+Or what are the traditions that your family passed on from your ancestors?”
 Right?
 So we make time to actually learn a little bit more about each other.